MITLibraries/guides/languages/python.md

 ## Style and Coding Conventions

 In general, you should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [PEP 257](https://www.python.org/dev/peps/pep-0257/).
 Unless otherwise stated here, assume those two guidelines are in effect.
-It is recommended to use [flake8](http://flake8.pycqa.org/en/latest/) during development and CI.

 If you are providing function docstrings, use [reST](http://docutils.sourceforge.net/rst.html).
 In addition to a description of what a function does, you should document the parameters: